• Skip to primary navigation

 • Storage: Store in an airtight container at room temperature for up to 2 weeks.

-Tried this recipe?
-Let us know!I’d love to hear what you think so please leave a comment below.
+Did you make this recipe?I’d love to hear what you think – leave a review below.
 Sharing on socials?
 Tag me @itsbakeangel and use #makeitwithbakeangel!

-Filed Under: All Recipes, Cookies, Dairy Free, Egg Free, Holiday Favorites, Kid Friendly, Nut Free, Soy Free, Vegan
+Posted Under: All Recipes, Cookies, Dairy Free, Egg Free, Holiday Favorites, Kid Friendly, Nut Free, Soy Free, Vegan

 About Bake Angel